 Our last stop before heading home was Lisbon, where our calf muscles got a serious workout from climbing so many hills.
 San Francisco has nothing on this place!
 Smart people hop on the famous yellow trolleys to get around and see the sights, which in retrospect would have been a good idea except that we didn’t feel like standing in line for an hour in the 30 degree heat to get on #28.

-Lisbon is great in the sense that there aren’t a million landmarks that you *need* to see (like when you visit Paris or New York for example), so you can mostly just meander through the narrow laneways to get a real sense of the place.
+The city is great in the sense that there aren’t a million landmarks that you *need* to see (like when you visit Paris or New York for example), there are plenty of things to do for free in Lisbon and you can mostly just meander through the narrow laneways to get a real sense of the place.
 With the city being built into a hillside there were viewpoints galore, and we spent hours wandering around the historic districts.
 However, the highlight for us was heading outside the centre and exploring the Belem district, where standouts include beautiful monuments like Padrão dos Descobrimentos and the Torre de Belem.

 We also tracked down an area that’s off the beaten path (in fact, it’s not even on the tourist maps): LX Factory and Village Underground.
 Formerly industrial areas, they’ve since been transformed into uber-cool, graffiti-covered creative communities with fabulous boutiques, restaurants, bars and what just might be the world’s cutest bookstore.